 The Governing Council of the ECB may, at any time, change the instruments, conditions, criteria and procedures for the execution of Eurosystem monetary policy operations.

 Temporary non-standard monetary policy measures

-Moreover since 2014, the Governing Council of the ECB decided to temporarily carry out outright purchases as well as targeted longer-term refinancing operations (TLTROs) as a complement to the existing monetary policy framework.
+In 2014, the ECB Governing Council decided to implement temporary monetary policy purchase programmes as well as targeted longer-term refinancing operations (TLTROs) in addition to the existing monetary policy framework.

 Since April 2015, the Eurosystem has been making securities purchased under the PSPP and CBPP3 available to the market through a securities lending programme.
-Furthermore, since July 2016 it has also been possible to borrow securities purchased under the CSPP.
+Furthermore, it has also been possible to borrow securities purchased under the CSPP since July 2016.

 All non-standard monetary policy measures are explicitly of a temporary nature and can be discontinued by the Governing Council of the ECB for monetary policy reasons.
-The latest press releases by the European Central Bank can be found on the ECB’s website.
+The latest press releases by the European Central Bank can be found on the ECB’s website at the adjacent link.